One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 - Universally beloved by birds like cardinals, chickadees, titmice, finches, and woodpeckers

-Put it in a tube feeder or platform feeder, and you’ve got a five-star restaurant for your feathered friends.
+Put it in a tube feeder or platform feeder.

 The Secret Weapon: White Millet